CONSERVATION & MOLECULAR ECOLOGY

 0 Comments

-This month we are saying farewell to Beth -- who has been the beating heart of our lab community for years -- as she embarks on the next exciting chapter in her career.
+The lab bid farewell to Bethan Littleford-Colquhoun -- who has been the beating heart of our program for several years -- as she embarked on the next exciting chapter in her career.

 Beth has been awarded a prestigious Prize Fellow to launch her independent research group at the University of Bath in the UK, where she will join a cohort of talented PIs forming a new research cluster focused on the microbiome.
 Because Beth will be there, it is sure to become an exciting epicenter for excellence in the field.
 Students and junior researchers who are interested -- take note!